 - Companies that make higher education more accessible: Platforms like Coursera, Udacity, MasterClass, and others help make education accessible to both children and adults.

-- Companies that offer specialized tools: Screencastify, Wolfram Alpha, Newsela, Likemind, and similar companies do not pitch themselves as EdTech companies but make notable contributions in this space.
+- Companies that offer specialized teaching tools: Screencastify, Wolfram Alpha, Newsela and similar companies do not pitch themselves as EdTech companies but make notable contributions in this space.

-LeadSquared provides sales, marketing, and onboarding automation solutions to several leading EdTechs globally.
+LeadSquared provides sales, marketing, admissions and enrollment automation solutions to several leading EdTech companies globally.
+Get in touch with our experts to learn more about how an EdTech CRM can help you grow. leading EdTechs globally.
 Get in touch with our experts to learn more about how an EdTech CRM can help you grow.